HydraMeshnet/developer-portal/api/layer1_api.md

 ### DNS Operations

 To be able to update the DNS state, you need to add operation `bundles` to your layer-1 transaction.
-Belowe the available operations can be put into a bundle in a layer-1 custom transaction that writes the DNS state.
+Below the available operations can be put into a bundle in a layer-1 custom transaction that writes the DNS state.

 #### Register Domain

 Registers a domain with the given data for the given [principal](/glossary?id=dns-principal) as the owner.
-Note, that the data must comply with the root domain's predefined schema.
+Note, that the data must also comply with the predefined schema of the parent domain.

 ```json
 {